PatCH0816/caption-driven-xai/doc/source/40_dataset.md

 # Dataset
 Machine learning models learn information from datasets without relying on predetermined equations as a model.
-This chapter introduces the original dataset and its customization used for this thesis to demonstrate the novel XAI method.
+This chapter introduces the original dataset and its customization used for this work to demonstrate the novel XAI method.

 ## Original dataset
 The custom dataset uses a modified version of the Modified National Institute of Standards and Technology (MNIST) dataset of handwritten digits. [@mnist_dataset] The original MNIST dataset consists of 60'000 training samples and 10'000 test samples.
 Each sample is a 28x28 pixel grayscale image of digits from 0 to 9.
 This dataset is commonly used as a benchmark to assess the performance of a new multiclass classification model.